tawman/git-unite/README.md

 ----------------
 From a command window run: *build.bat*

+On some systems you will need to run 'set EnableNuGetPackageRestore=true' to succesfully compile.

 Otherwise, open the Solution file in Visual Studio 2010 and Build

+The binary will be in git-unite\src\Git.Unite\bin\Debug

 Thanks
 ------